okuvshynov/qna/README.md

 Currently uses Claude API, but adding OpenAI and local llamas should not be hard.

-At the moment, only uses model directly, no RAG.
-Some experimentation on local embedding store [in progress](experiments/bypage_embeddings.py).
+Experimentation on local embedding store to provide some pages based on embeddings is [in progress](https://github.com/okuvshynov/qna/issues/1)

 ## Examples